Payment Webhooks

 • โœ… Accept HTTP POST requests

-• โœ… Return a 2xx HTTP status code within 30 seconds
+• โœ… Return a 2xx HTTP status code quickly

 • โœ… Be publicly accessible (not localhost or private network)